kitecomp/kitekit/Readme.md

 * **iOS**: 10.0+
 * **macOS**: 10.12+

-KiteKit is written in Swift and currently ships the Swift runtime embedded in the framework.
+KiteKit is written in Swift and currently requires your app to embed the Swift standard libraries.
+This will only be a concern to you if your app is 100% Objective-C and contains no existing Swift sources.

 ### Getting Started

 To use the framework, clone/download this repository and locate the example project for the platform you're targeting.
 Inside the repo there are three example projects:

-* iOS Simulator – The framework compiled to target the iOS Simularator. `/iOSKiteKitExample (Simulator)/KiteKit.framework`
+* **iOS Simulator** – The framework compiled to target the iOS Simularator. `/iOSKiteKitExample (Simulator)/KiteKit.framework`
-* iOS Device – The framework compiled to target arm and arm64 devices. `/iOSKiteKitExample (Device)/KiteKit.framework`
+* **iOS Device** – The framework compiled to target arm and arm64 devices. `/iOSKiteKitExample (Device)/KiteKit.framework`
-* macOS – The framework compiled to target macOS. `/MacKiteKitExample/KiteKitMac.framework`
+* **macOS** – The framework compiled to target macOS. `/MacKiteKitExample/KiteKitMac.framework`

 Copy the framework bundle into your own project as shown in the example project.
 Apple has a helpful guide for embedding frameworks [here](https://developer.apple.com/library/content/technotes/tn2435/_index.html) if you need help with this step.